Agility6/log/README.md

 # Log

-💁🏻 When learning JavaScript, I think it's not convenient to use the console .log
+<p>💁🏻 When learning JavaScript, I think it's not convenient to use the console .log</p>

 ## Features